NWChemEx/.github/docs/source/design/ui_design.rst

 Minimal dependencies
 ====================
-The UI is designed to be a thin-layer on top of the NWChemEx API and should have minimum number of dependencies.
+The UI is designed to be a thin-layer on top of the PluginPlay API and should have minimum number of dependencies.
 This improves maintainability and reduces the risk of breaking the code due to changes in the dependencies.